zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-blades.md

 ## Best Practices

-Typically, extensions follow these best practices, which often result in performance improvements.
+Following these best practices usually results in the best performance.
 Portal development patterns or architectures that are recommended based on customer feedback and usability studies are categorized by the type of blade.

 * [Best Practices for All blades](#best-practices-for-all-blades)